-The Service Configuration Menu provides the means to make pertinent adjustments to all NASLite-2 services.
+The Service Configuration Menu provides the means to make pertinent adjustments to all NASLite-M2 services.
+Currently active and running services are also displayed.
 All available options are designed to behave as rotating selectors, meaning that selecting the option will simply change it's status to the next available state.
 For example selecting Option 1 will change the state of the TELNET service from [ON] to [--](disabled) and back again.
 The Service Configuration Menu provides the following options: